 Click “Add Start.”

 Click the “+” button to add an action to your automation.
 Click “Conditions and Workflow” and then click “If / Else.”
-The “If / Else” action creates a fork in the automation on the basis of conditions you define.
+The “If / Else” action creates a fork in the automation based on conditions you define.
 Contacts who match your conditions will travel down the “Yes” path and contacts who don't will go down the “No” path.

 If they have visited 2-5 times they will travel down the “Yes” path.
 Let's add an action that applies a tag to indicate they are interested in televisions.
 Click the “+” button, click the “Contacts” category, and then click “Add tag.”